izelaciman/react-grid/README.md

 ## Why React.js ?

-Firstly using create react app, react gives a quick bootstrap project to instantly start developing and prototyping projects.
-Major reason grid/pagination easly could be component which can be used across all projects.
-It is a good practive where we can create multiple components and use seperation of conncerns.
-Also in this example I used state lift up patterm to share data across different components.
+Using create react app enables a quick bootstrap project to instantly start developing and prototyping projects.
+Major reason grid/pagination could be a good component example which can be used across all projects.
+It is a good practice to use components and make sure seperation of conncerns is in place.
+Also in this example I used state lift up pattern to share data across different components.
-Pagination, table, and search dumb components are sharing same state through props controlled by the Grid smart controller/Component where all the child componets come together.
-For the sake of displaying javascript usage skill, I have implemented all the grid from ground, otherwise react has many different grid component libraries for usage.
+Pagination, table, and search dumb components are sharing same state through props controlled by the Index smart component, this component enables all the child componets come together and share the same state.
+For the sake of displaying javascript skill, I have implemented all the grid from ground, otherwise react has many different grid component libraries for our disposal.

 ## Why Bootstrap ?
-I used traditional bootstrap package for the styling, there is also react based bootstrap library, where components are react components.
-I thought displaying little bit of css usage would be nicer.  for this example Bootstrap has all the styles needed paginationn, table and form controls therefore I didn't have to write any css.
-If you would like to see more css I would be happy to discuss during the interview as well I normally use sass :)
+I used traditional bootstrap package for the styling, there is also react based bootstrap library, where usage is based on react components.
+I thought displaying little bit of css usage would be nicer.  for this example Bootstrap had all the styles I needed such as paginationn, table and form controls therefore I didn't have to write any css.
+If you would like to see more css I would be happy to discuss further :)

 ## Example usage of Grid Component